Four Ideas to Consider for Your Next Small Woodland Purchase

 May 14, 2018

-Featured Guest Writers: Thad Taylor & Rod Garrett, AgChoice forestry loan officers
+Featured Guest Writer: Thad Taylor AgChoice forestry loan officer

 Over the past few months, I cataloged some great rules of thumb I’ve learned from working with AgChoice clients during the past 14 years.
 I thought I’d share four of them with you.

 Never fall in love with a property until AFTER the deed is in your hand.
 Approach every purchase-price negotiation with the same objective, cold, sober and analytical approach.
 The time to fall in love with a property is after departing from the settlement table.
 This stance allows for a good business/investment decision, lessens or avoids buyers’ remorse and reduces the likelihood of over-paying.

 Look at dozens of properties to overcome the potential emotion of the acquisition process.
 Gaining experience in the art of “walking away from unrealistic sellers” will make you more comfortable with timberland purchase-price negotiation.

 Buy quality.
 Buy site index.
 Consider real estate tax rates.

 Seek areas with excellent timber species composition and high-quality timber fiber characteristics within key local species.
 Avoid properties overflowing with undesirable species or abundant defects.
 Reason: Excess time and money spent to rehabilitate prior owners’ mistakes will create a heavy financial burden that drives down return on investment.